jame-sparker/swarm_simulator_js/README.md

 ## Pictures
 <img alt="Swarm simulation" src="./swarm.png">

 ## Demo
 jamesparker.ml/swarm

+## Running locally
+To bundle the app, we used webpack.
+Running `yarn start` should start a local webpack server.
-## All tweakable parameters are in src/config.js.
+All tweakable parameters are in src/config.js.
 If you find any interesting configuration, you can report it under issues.